morriswmz/phd-game/README.md

 and then navigate to http://localhost:8000 in your browser.
 Built bundle will be outputted to the `dist` directory.

+> [!NOTE]
+> The rulesets in this repo can be different from the online version hosted on
+> my website.

 ## License

 MIT